Pros of random breath testing justifies infringing rights: constitutional expert

 It was in this context that the advocacy group asked Hogg to review a draft of an article co-authored by Robert Solomon, its national director of legal policy and a law professor at Western University in London, Ont.

-It dealt only with random breath testing for alcohol consumption, and drug testing or any other measures included in the current bill.
+It dealt only with random breath testing for alcohol consumption, but not with drug testing or any other measures included in the current bill.

 Hogg agreed with the conclusion that random breath testing, which the Conservative government had also explored, would not violate Section 8 of the Charter of Rights and Freedoms, which protects against unreasonable search and seizure.